 Umar is the founder CEO of Ethis Ventures and Ethis Crowd, that won the latest Global Islamic Economy Award in Dubai.
 His start-up is in the business of providing tech support for developing Person-to-Person (P2P) crowdfunding platforms for raising funds.
 P2P crowdfunding is an online marketplace that aggregate deals and funds and provides a platform for decentralized fund-raising.
 Funding is faster, cheaper & more accessible.
 Umar highlights the following merits with this mechanism, that make it an invaluable tool for raising all types of funds – debt, equity, donations – in both conventional and Islamic space, and in for-profit, not-for-profit as well as philanthropy domains.

-- It is more go to site equitable, in the nature of investment financing, not debt.
+- It is more equitable, in the nature of investment financing, not debt.

 - It ensures greater empowerment of investors who choose the projects they like based on their values & interests.